Textualize/textual/docs/guide/command_palette.md

     Unlike most other places in Textual, errors in command sources will not *exit* the app.
     This is a deliberate design decision taken to prevent a single broken `Source` class from making the command palette unusable.
     Errors in command sources will be logged to the [console](./devtools.md).

+### Shutdown method

+The [`shutdown`][textual.command.Source.shutdown] method is called when the command palette is closed.
+You can use this as a hook to gracefully close any objects you created in startup.

 ## Screen commands